Do I Really Need a Medicare Part D Drug Plan?

 Even if you don’t need the coverage right now, we recommend enrolling in the cheapest drug plan possible.
 This path benefits you in the case of a prescription drug emergency while avoiding the late enrollment penalty.

-If you find out you need a Part D plan with better coverage, you can always contact a trusted agent to shop around for one that works better for you after your initial enrollment.
+If you find out you need a Part D plan with better coverage, you can always contact a trusted agent to shop around for one that works better for you during the Annual Enrollment Period (October 15-December 7).

-Contact Medicare Allies today to find out your options for a low-cost Medicare Part D prescription drug plan that could give you the best of both worlds.
+Contact our team today to find out your options for a low-cost Medicare Part D prescription drug plan that could give you the best of both worlds.

 Conclusion